5G-MAG/rt-xr-content/README.md

 This repository provides test content for the XR Player.

-See the wiki section of the XR Player for more information: https://5g-mag.github.io/Getting-Started/pages/xr-media-integration-in-5g/
+Make sure to visit the [wiki section of the XR Player](https://5g-mag.github.io/Getting-Started/pages/xr-media-integration-in-5g/) for more information on the project.

+## Questions or Comments

-Please open an issue if you have any question or remark.
+If you have any questions, please submit an issue.

 ## Listing